ivangfr/okta-springboot-react/README.md

   [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) Web Java application that exposes a REST API for managing jobs.
 The job data are stored in [Elasticsearch](https://www.elastic.co/elasticsearch) It has some endpoints that are secured. `Okta` is used to handle authentication and authorization.

-  The table below shows the endpoins, whether they are secured or not, and the authorization role required to access the secured ones.
+  The table below shows the endpoints, whether they are secured or not, and the authorization role required to access the secured ones.

   | Endpoint                | Secured | Role                        |
   | ----------------------- | ------- |-----------------------------|